jocajime/CNYT-3-2020-1/README.md

 # COMPLEX NUMBER CALCULATOR
 In this repository a library of complex numbers called "cal_complejos" is exposed, in this different operations are expressed for these numbers.
+   - sum of complexes
+   - subtraction of complexes
+   - multiplication of a complex by a scalar scalar
+   - mutiplication between complexes
+   - division between complexes
+   - module of a complex
+   - conjugate of a complex
+   - change a complex from a Cartesian to a scalar
+   - print a complex number correctly
+In this library the complex numbers are represented by means of a tuple, and it is imported with its name.
 # Getting Started
 - Download the file cal_complejos.py found in this repository.
 - Save the file in the same place as the project in which you want to implement it.